Stephen Babcock | The Guy That Says Goodbye to You Is out of His Mind (Single)

 There is something inherently nice and wholesome about a guy and his guitar, waxing poetic about the girl he loves.
 Albeit sometimes twee, Babcock toes the line pretty well.
-I had the chance to meet him after his set at Rockwood Music Hall, and take my word for it when I say he is a genuinely sweet soul.
 His personality and authenticity comes through in his music.
 With relatable and accessible lyrics, Babcock is a singer-songwriter that nods to bluesy, Americana, and folk influences.
 His voice has a rustic quality that can skew more twangy and country, or alt and pop, depending on the song.
 As such, the tracks have some variation, but largely keep it pretty tame.
 This is the sort of music that’s gonna be a crowd pleaser; inoffensive and easy to listen to.
 A similar vibe to John Mayer, Jason Mraz, or Matt Nathanson.
 All in all, not totally my type of music, but definitely something to put a smile on your face while having coffee at the local cafe.

 Oh wow, a Bright Eyes or Avette Brothers meets a slightly more country twist in Stephen Babcock’s “The Guy that Says Goodbye to You is Out of His Mind”.
 Kinda too long of a song name there Steve, but I forgive you.
 I’m all about love-lusty rambles over sweet lullaby guitar pickings, and that’s just what you get with this one.
 While the song lacks metaphors or any hints of cleverness—he pretty much just says it like it is—I still got that lil choke in the back of my throat I get when I listen to a good, sad song.
 “You don’t need to change a thing about you, from where I stand you’re one of a kind.”
 Now who wouldn’t wanna hear that once in a while!?